Experience the Most Intelligent DISC Profile

 Personality tests analyse your character traits, which includes your patterns of thinking and feeling.
 Personality tests are useful to grow your self-awareness.
 However, while entertaining, they often provide very little practical insight for employers.
 Most personality tests are descriptive, and few of them are predictive.

 Behavioural assessments, such as DISC profiles, analyse patterns in the way you react and respond to situations in your environment.
 Behavioural assessments predict how you will behave in a given role or work situation, making them incredibly useful in recruitment situations.

 Can you fail a DISC profile test?

 One of the biggest misconceptions about DISC profile tests is that you can pass or fail.
-DISC is not like a traditional test, there are no right or wrong answers in the DISC profile questions.
+A DISC analysis is not like a traditional test, there are no right or wrong answers in the DISC profile questions.
 DISC is a behavioural inventory that measures your natural and adjusted behavioural style.

-One of the most significant benefits of DISC is that it is non-judgemental, it does not differentiate between the DISC profiles as being better or worse.
+One of the most significant benefits of a DISC analysis is that it is non-judgemental, it does not differentiate between the DISC profiles as being better or worse.
 The DISC styles are just different.

 A strength of the Extended DISC® Assessment is that a result will not be produced if a person has not established a clear answering pattern to the DISC profile questions.
 When the system cannot reliably recognise a person's DISC style, it will provide an invalid result.
 Organisations need valid and accurate results to make critical people-related decisions.
 The candidate simply answers the questionnaire a day or two later after the instructions are reemphasised to them.

 What to expect during the DISC profile test